 We believe there are proactive, long-term strategies virtually every organization should take to stop these types of threats.
 These strategies will not only protect you against the current vulnerability in Microsoft Exchange, they will also protect you against many other attacks that exploit NTLM authentication:

 Enabling LDAP signing and channel binding is not enough.
 One of the reasons this attack is highly effective is that LDAP is not protected from NTLM Relay by default.
 In fact, the Preempt team uncovered CVE-2017-8563 in 2017, it was virtually impossible to protect LDAPS.
 In addition, it is very difficult to configure LDAP signing as some software packages don’t support the safe configuration.
-If you want to figure out if your network is safe from NTLM Relay over LDAPS, you can run the free Preempt Inspector app to find out.
+If you want to figure out if your network is safe from NTLM Relay over LDAPS, you can deploy the free Preempt Lite to find out.

 Monitor network traffic and restrict NTLM.
 We have written extensively about the risks associated with NTLM.
 The nature of NTLM increases the risks of NTLM Relay because it is very difficult to mitigate and inherently produces the risk of password cracking.
 While NTLM cannot be removed completely in most networks, it should be reduced and restricted as much as possible.
 The Preempt Platform offers full visibility and analytics into authentication protocol activity (NTLM, DCE/RCP, LDAP and Kerberos) activity and anomalies as well as the ability to apply dynamic policies with regard to blocking NTLM activity.
 Preempt can help organizations take a proactive role in controlling protocol usage and reducing risk of credential forwarding and password cracking and other credential-based attacks such as Pass-the-Hash and Golden Ticket.
 Preempt is now the only company handling decryption of the NTLM protocol in real-time for threat detection and real-time prevention.